KamikazeVildsvin/kromftronics-website/themes/hugo-snap-gallery/README.md

   - `minwidth`: Minimum width that each image shall have, e.g. `150px` or `30%`.
 May conflict with the desired amount of columns.
 Default: `200px`.
 - For slideshow mode:
   - `slideshowwidth`: Width of slideshow, e.g. `300px` or `80%`.
 Default: `100%`.
+  - `slideshowfitcontent`: Sets the slideshow object-fit to `cover`, which ensures that the entire image is covered.
+Defaul: `false`
   - `slideshowrotate`: Whether the slideshow shall automatically rotate through the images.
-Default: `true`.
+Default: `false`.
   - `slideshowrotate_timer`: Interval of automatic slideshow rotation (if enabled), in milliseconds.
 Default: `5000` (5 seconds).

 **Note: Boolean values (`true`/`false`) must be provided without surrounding `"` characters!** `lightbox=false` disables the lightbox, while `lightbox="false"` does not.